 Educational attainment, as an indicator of workforce quality, is an important predictor of economic development success for the region.
 A skilled labor force with high levels of education is an increasingly important differentiator in attracting new entrepreneurial companies to the region.
-An analysis in the 2014 REDC CEDS Update shows that over the past ten years, job growth among those with a bachelors degree or higher is twice that of the general workforce.3 The previously cited NHCPPS report on key economic indicators for New
+An analysis in the 2014 REDC CEDS Update shows that over the past ten years, job growth among those with a bachelors degree or higher is twice that of the general workforce.
+The previously cited NHCPPS report on key economic indicators for New graduates go on to college (#24) and the level of student debt (#50).

-Hampshire reported that, statewide, New Hampshire ranks high among the 50 states in the high school graduation rate (#4), and the percentage that have an Associate's degree or better (#6) but not so well in two other measures: the rate at which those high school graduates go on to college (#24) and the level of student debt (#50).
 The ACS provides several commonly used metrics for education attainment at the county and town level including the level of traditional education that has been completed: grade school, high school, associate's degree, bachelor's degree and graduate or professional education.
 As shown in Figure ED-10, Rockingham County compares favorably with New Hampshire averages and other New Hampshire counties.
 However, Middlesex County Massachusetts to our immediate south has much higher rates of individuals with graduate and professional degrees and will compete favorability for businesses that rely of high education attainment, especially in the knowledge economy.